gilbert/temp/README.md

 ## DAFT

-DAFT (Default Argument Function Thunk) is a signature pattern of statefull Sin components which can be used for scope-level variables expressed as default arguments.
+DAFT (Default Argument Function Thunk) is a signature pattern of Stateful Sin components which can be used for scope-level variables expressed as default arguments.

 ```js
 s((attrs, children, context) => () =>